 Orion 09007 SpaceProbe is a great telescope that could rightly have taken our number spot on this list for a couple of reasons,

-3. The optics are crisp and clear, and the two included eyepieces are very good.
-The 25mm does great for general viewing and the 10mm is great to get better detail on an object once you’ve pin pointed them with the 25mm eyepiece.
-The ( f/5 ) provides a very bright wide field of view which is recommend for beginner as it will easier pinpointing objects in the night sky making it an excellent choice for newcomers that require a portable and lightweight telescope that as excellent optics
+- 3. The optics are crisp and clear, and the two included eyepieces are very good.
+The 25mm does great for general viewing and the 10mm is great to get better detail on an object once you’ve pinpointed them with the 25mm eyepiece.
+The ( f/5 ) provides a very bright wide field of view which is recommended for a beginner as it will be easier pinpointing objects in the night sky, making it an excellent choice for newcomers that require a portable and lightweight telescope that has excellent optics.

-Check out the below video, its good overall view of the 130ST
+Check out the video below, it provides a great and detailed overall view of the 130ST:

-The granddaddy of the telescope game and is great choice if you have decent budget $1200 – $1600 depending on accessories.
-Personally if you where going to spend this kind of money I would go with the 8″ over 6” as it collects roughly over 78% more light than the 6SE model, given the price fact of the 6SE, I would push a little further and get the 8SE model.
+The granddaddy of the telescope game and it’s a great choice if you have a decent budget – and of course depending on accessories.
+Personally if you were going to spend this kind of money I would go with the 8″ over 6” as it collects roughly over 78% more light than the 6SE model, given the price fact of the 6SE, I would push a little further and get the 8SE model.